Clean Air Grants for Marine Engines

 How to Apply:

 1. Determine your vessel’s eligibility for this program.
-Please see CARB’s 2017 Carl Moyer Guidelines, Chapter 7, and Community Air Projection Project Guidelines for full details.
+To be eligible for funds, projects must meet the criteria located in CARB’s most recent Carl Moyer Guidelines, Chapter 7, and Community Air Projection Project Guidelines.

 2. Gather the required information about your marine vessel, engine(s), and replacement engine(s).